Navjot Singh Sidhu resigns as Punjab Congress chief | Politics

 Navjot Singh Sidhu resigns as Punjab Congress chief

-Navjot Singh Sidhu on Tuesday resigned as the chief of the Punjab Pradesh Congress Committee.In a letter to Congress president Sonia Gandhi, Sidhu, however, said he will continue to serve the party.
+Senior leader Navjot Singh Sidhu on Tuesday resigned as the chief of the Punjab Unit of the Congress.

 - Country: